 Garlic: Some compounds in garlic exhibit anti-inflammatory properties, according to a randomized trial from 2009.

-Turmeric: One of the main components in turmeric is curcumin, which is a compound that may help reduce inflammation.
+Turmeric: One of the main components in turmeric is curcumin, which is a compound that

 Foods that trigger inflammation may make the symptoms of ankylosing spondylitis worse.
 These foods include: